sivabalan/wikiCodeEditor/README.md

 wikiCodeEditor
 ---------------

-Code editor for MediWiki js and css pages
+Code editor for MediaWiki js and css pages

 ![Code Editor in Action](https://github.com/psibi/wikiCodeEditor/raw/gh-pages/images/snap1.png) How to Use it ?